“No pain, no gain.”

 However, some students find the SQE2 assessment even tougher.
 SQE2 tests your oral and written legal skills across 16 assessment ‘stations’ or exercises, from advocacy to legal research.
 You’ll need to read a huge amount of material, to effectively demonstrate your legal skills in the context of five practice areas, all in a relatively short space of time, and there are no answers to choose from.
 Not only does the SQE2 assess you on specific legal skills, but it also incorporates much of your SQE1 learning, too.
 Passing your SQE1 will be a relief—but your hard work will continue.

 “SQE2 is even more challenging.
 My routine changed as I had to add in revision sessions for SQE1 knowledge, on top of learning the new SQE2 skills and doing the assessments.
 This doesn’t simply involve rereading; you have to make sure you’re comfortable with your knowledge in order to be able to apply it.
-Having a basis of work experience definitely helped me feel less daunted by some of the tasks.” – Emma, student at The College of Legal Practice
+Having a basis of work experience definitely helped me feel less daunted by some of the tasks.” – Emma, who passed the SQE with the College

 - However, all your hard prep work pays off

-“As soon as I sat down to take the real SQE1 exam, I felt relieved, as it was so similar to The College of Legal Practice’s mock assessments.” - Dan, student at The College of Legal Practice
+“As soon as I sat down to take the real SQE1 exam, I felt relieved, as it was so similar to The College of Legal Practice’s mock assessments.” - Dan, LLM student who passed the SQE with the College

 Technically, you aren’t required to take a prep course to sit the SQE assessments.
 However, almost everyone already studying for and working in the legal professions will recommend that you do.
 After all, specialist SQE prep courses are the only sure-fire way of accessing all the up-to-date knowledge and materials that you need to be able to pass.